rogov-dvp/Java-Projects/PLAYME/README.md

 ## Installing JRE

-You can get the latest JDK here : <a href="https://www.java.com/en/download/">Install latest Java Development Kit (JRE)</a>
+You can get the latest JRE here : <a href="https://www.java.com/en/download/">Install latest Java Runtime Environment (JRE)</a>

 Currently, on Jan 3rd, 2020, the latest JRE is version 8.